 - The Participant having no current or previous enforcement, compliance, licensing, legal, or other issues with the Municipality.

 - The Participant must meet any additional eligibility criteria as identified by the Municipality or the Alberta Municipalities.

 - The Property must be located within the boundaries of the Municipality.

 - The Property must be insured.
-A minimum of $1,000,000 in home and property loss coverage must be included in the insurance policy.
+A minimum of $1,000,000 in personal liability insurance must be included in the insurance policy.